Annual Reports

 Annual Report 2000

-The group was involved in a very active year, with further visits to historical buildings, and carrying out more detailed investigative work into the pioneers of the Victorian heating industry.
+The Group was involved in a very active year, with further visits to historical buildings, and carrying out more detailed investigative work into the pioneers of the Victorian heating industry.

 Four Committee meetings were held during the year.